smartrus/react-samlify/README.md

 # react-samlify

-**Disclaimer: This repository provide a minimal implementation for SAML based login with Okta identity provider.
+**Disclaimer: This repository provide a minimal implementation for SAML based login with Azure identity provider.
 Therefore, it is not a production ready implementation especially the handling of storing token and user account.
 We try to keep this repository to be very simple and get you idea on how to integrate your current application with samlify, even though you only have basic knowledge on SAML-based implementation.**

 We will continue to add more common identity providers in this example repository.